schleuder/schleuder-website/schleuder/docs/providers.md

 title: Providers of Schleuder lists
 ---

 To use a Schleuder list, Schleuder must run on a server.
 You can do that yourself as described in the [documentation for server admins](server-admins.html) or ask a service provider that you trust.
-The following tech collectives offer schleuder lists upon request.
+The following tech collectives are known to us for providing schleuder lists upon request.

 [immerda.ch](https://www.immerda.ch/) (invite only)